ride-share-market/iojs/README.md

 This docker image is used as the base image for these other ridesharemarket.com application containers:

-TODO: Link to github repos:

-- rsm-data
-- rsm-api
-- rsm-app
+- `git clone git@github.com:ride-share-market/iojs.git`
+- `cd iojs && git checkout develop`

 ## Development